akthersr/School_District_Analysis/README.md

 ## Purpose of the analysis

-The main purpose of this analysis to analyze the state-testing score for math test and reading test from nineth to twelfth grade in different high schools of the district.Here is the list of deliverables for the analysis of the school district:
+The main purpose of this analysis to analyze the state-testing score for math test and reading test from nineth to twelfth grade in different high schools of the district.
+Here is the list of deliverables for the analysis of the school district:

  1. A high-level snapshot of the district's key metrics, presented in a table format.
  2. An overview of the key metrics for each school, presented in a table format.
  3. Tables presenting each of the following metrics:
     The district summary.
     The school summary.
     Top 5 and bottom 5 performing schools, based on the overall passing rate.
     The average math score received by students in each grade level at each school.
     The average reading score received by students in each grade level at each school.
     School performance based on the budget per student.
     School performance based on the school size.
     School performance based on the type of school.

 ## Resources